kehessen/Icarus/README.md

 # [Icarus](https://github.com/kehessen/Icarus/releases/latest)

 A Minecraft Plugin focused on adding some combat mechanics.\
-There is a resource pack which adds custom sounds (fow now just the lock-on sound for the turret), but the plugin will work perfectly fine without it.
+There is a resource pack which adds custom sounds (for now just the lock-on sound for the turret), but the plugin will work perfectly fine without it.

 Some crafting recipes are available from the start, others are discovered by crafting / obtaining certain items.